PaulXiCao/PaulXiCao.github.io/collections/_posts/2024-07-14-cpp-modules-dual-build.md

 The standard headers get included in the global module fragment (e.g. between the `module;` and `export module lib1;` lines).

-In the module fragment part (e.g. after `export module lib1;`) we want the declarations and defintions of all headers as well as specifying which entities get `export`ed.
+In the module fragment part (e.g. after `export module lib1;`) we want the declarations and definitions of all headers as well as specifying which entities get `export`ed.

 ## Module implementation unit